 According to the investment company, Goldman Sachs, Augmented Reality “has the potential to become a standard tool in education and could revolutionize the way in which students are taught, for both the K-12 segment and higher education.”
 The company further projects that by 2025, there would be 15 million users of educational AR worldwide, representing a $700 million market.

-Let’s have a look at 5 main reasons to use Augmented Reality in education.
+Top 5 Reasons to use Augmented Reality in Education -

 Stimulates the imagination

 Augmented Reality enables students and teachers to visualize 3D models in a simulated environment, in real-time and at scale.
 This helps to make learning circumstantial and authentic, therefore entertaining and relevant to the students.

 A virtually enhanced world encourages learners to use their imagination and discover new possibilities in a fun and interactive way.
 Interactive learning facilitates deep learning, increasing the possibility of retaining information for a longer time.

 Makes learning more engaging

 Augmented Reality makes learning appealing for students by providing a context.
 For instance, an art teacher can present an entire work of an artist through an AR-enhanced gallery.

 This way, students can see the paintings, learn about them, the era in which they lived and the stimuli that influenced their work.
 Thus, AR helps to create rich digital content and gives a real-time context to the lesson, enabling a deeper connection and access to all related information at the point of need.